blacklightpy/vaultofknowledge/Free Radio Firmware.md

 - Pinephone Modem SDK - The modem is not entirely free, but the userspace firmware is free, and the modem is isolated with the non-free components on the flash.

 # Terms
+- RAT - Radio Access Technology
+  - Includes Wi-Fi, Bluetooth, GSM, GPRS, LTE (E-UTRA), 5G NR, etc.
+- Channel access method / Multiple access method -  It refers to the technology used to connect two device terminals for communication
+  - A channel access method might also be a part of the multiple access protocol and control mechanism, also known as Medium Access Control (MAC)
+    - In IEEE 802 LAN/MAN standards, MAC, along with the Logical Link Control (LLC) makes up the data link layer.
+    - The LLC forms the top part of the data link layer, while MAC deals with the abstraction of the physical layer.
+    - The physical layer, or PHY is connected to the data link layer using a Media-independent Interface (MII)
+      - The MII was originally defined as a standard interface to connect the Fast Ethernet MAC to a PHY chip.
+      - It is standardized by IEEE 802.3u
+  - The five categories of multiple access methods are: FDMA, TDMA, CDMA, SDMA, and Random access (according to Daniel Minoli, in Satellite Systems Engineering in an IPv6 Environment, from page 136-)
+# Technologies
 - Analog (0G)
 - PTT - Push to Talk / Manual (0G)
 - MTS - Mobile Telephone Service (0G)